Sambridda/Sambridda/README.md

 ---

-*Engineering requires a lot of capital than I first assumed.*
+*Engineering requires a lot more capital than I first assumed.*